pocc/gradualist/README.md

     * While condition, keep on doing it
 5. For: *Loops over array*
     * Format is 'For [el1, el2, ...], do task'
-    * Example: "For ["blue", "orange", "yellow"]
+    * Example: "For ["blue", "orange", "yellow"], use {} marker in your drawing
+    * Generates array-length tasks
 6. If: Conditional
     Synonym for else: Otherwise, elsewise
     Synonym for then: First comma
     * Format is 'if condition then task1 else task2'
-    * Example: "if it's sunny, then have a picnic else read a book inside"
+    * Example: "if it's sunny, then I'll have a picnic else I'll read a book inside"
+        * Variable its_sunny would get a value
 7. Click: *Have the user click somewhere*
     * This can be automated with clicking with x,y coordinates
     * Use the browser extension to select the element